 - 1 tablespoon oil

-- Mix the water with the sugar and yeast.
+- Mix the water with sugar and yeast.
 Let stand for 5 minutes.

 - After 5 minutes, there are small air bubbles generated at the surface (if that is not the case then the yeast is no longer good and you have to use a new package.)

-- Cut the butter into cubes and mix together.
+- Cut the butter into cubes and mix them together.

-- Pour the yeast mixture slowly with the flours and stir with a wooden spoon until all the liquid is absorbed.
+- Pour the yeast mixture slowly with the flour and stir with a wooden spoon until all the liquid is absorbed.

 - Put the dough on a surface dusted with flour and continue kneading.
 The dough feels inflexible right now.